 Bandung has grown tremendously since then.
 The city was rebuilt after the incident of Bandung Lautan Api.
 But, if you look closely, you will only find the old houses and art deco style buildings from the railroad to the north.

 This is only a short history of Bandung in its early days.
-At that time the Preanger Planters already promoted Bandung, hence many tourists came to experience its cool weather and beautiful natures.
-Presently, Bandung has already become a modern city and it is still one of the most sought after place for vacations.
+At that time the Preanger Planters already promoted Bandung, hence many tourists came to experience its cool weather and beautiful nature.
+Presently, Bandung has already become a modern city and it is still one of the most sought places for vacations.